- Open enrollment for 2022 coverage begins November 1, 2021, and is expected to continue through January 15, 2022.

-The Illinois Department of Insurance’s overview of the 2021 marketplace also includes an overview of how rates are changing by area and by metal level.
+The Illinois Department of Insurance’s overview of the 2021 marketplace also includes an overview of how rates changed by area and by metal level.

 If we only consider benchmark plan premiums (ie, the cost of the second-lowest-cost silver plan in each area), the average benchmark premium dropped by 6% in Illinois for 2021.
 All other factors (age, location, and income) remaining unchanged, this initially resulted in smaller average premium subsidies in Illinois for 2021.
 But the American Rescue Plan, which was enacted in March 2021, increased the size of premium subsidies and made them more widely available.

 Premium changes in previous years

 2015: ACA-compliant plans debuted in 2014, and premiums were mostly an educated guess.
 The Illinois Depart of Insurance summarized 2015 premium increases by metal level, with an average increase of 11 percent for the lowest-cost bronze plan, 2.6 percent for the lowest-cost silver plan, and 3.7 percent for the lowest-cost gold plan:

 2016: According to the Illinois Department of Insurance, the average rate increase for the lowest-cost Silver plan in the Illinois exchange was 5.3% for 2016, and the average increase for the lowest-cost Bronze plan was 11.3%.